memorius/policy-auction/README-datastructures.txt

 - Merge duplicate tags.
 Read all records from tags table, find duplicates: winner is the one that is in memcache["tags-by-name"], use merge/delete algorithm as described in "tags" above.
 Also ensure memcache["tags-by-name"] is up-to-date - delete stray entries (lost write on rename), and add missing entries (lost write on tag creation).

-- Occasionally (few hours) - update policies per tag: read policies.tag_ records for each policy, write tags.policy_ records with TTL.
+- Occasionally (few hours) - fixup policies per category and policies per tag: read policies.category and all policies.tag_ records for each policy, write categories.policy_ and tags.policy_ records with TTL.

 Roles in the system: